Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 ## Page 4: Comparing Scenarios

-For a comprehensive analysis, users can compare the performance of each model across different use cases (scenarios) by clicking on the balance icon.
-This feature aids in understanding how each algorithm performs under varying conditions.
+To conduct a thorough analysis, users can compare how each model performs in various use cases (scenarios) by clicking on the balance icon.
+This feature helps in understanding how each algorithm behaves under different conditions.

 <img src=https://github.com/Avaiga/taipy-doc/assets/31435778/f9a7c59a-598f-42dd-98dd-63f0cd79ac07 width="500">